rbroc/rbroc/content/projects/project9.md

 Using PCA and multilevel linear modeling, we found that demonstrative choice is systematically influenced by a range of factors including manipulability, valence, and potential for motion.
 Importantly, the resulting experimental paradigm (the 'demonstrative choice task') has been used across a number of languages displaying consistent results, and it is currently being used in follow-up studies to investigate whether linguistic behavior in the demonstrative choice task can be used as predictor of personality and clinical traits.  \n
 Studies from my PhD using this paradigm have been published in [PlosOne](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0210333), [Frontiers in Psychology](https://www.frontiersin.org/articles/10.3389/fpsyg.2020.00629/full), and [Language and Cognition](https://doi.org/10.1017/langcog.2021.11), and two more are currently in progress."
 #repo: ""
-tags: ["semantics", "spatial cognition", "language", "research methods"]
+tags: ["spatial cognition", "language", "research methods"]
 weight: 10
 draft: false
 ---